Increase Your Impact, Earnings, and Expertise with an Online DNP.

 The online graduate nursing programs are limited to working with certain states in the U.S. only.
 Moving into a state not recognized by the graduate nursing program will lead to inability to continue in graduate nursing coursework.
 The exception to this is active military status.
 Click here to see your availability.

-- Submit an online application, $40 application fee, and three references with contact information.
+- Submit an online application and a $40 application fee.

-- A current professional resume or curriculum vitae.
+- Upload a current professional resume or curriculum vitae to your application account.

 - Submit official transcripts to Graduate Studies.

 - International applicants may be required to submit additional information.

 Upon completion of the Doctor of Nursing Practice program, you will be able to:

 - Integrate nursing science with knowledge from ethics and the biophysical, psychosocial, analytical, educational, and organizational sciences as the basis for the highest level of nursing practice.

 - Develop and evaluate care delivery approaches that meet current and future needs of patient populations based upon scientific findings in nursing science, clinical sciences, and organizational, political, and economic sciences.